docker/docs/content/manuals/docker-hub/quickstart.md

 4. Visit [https://localhost:8080](https://localhost:8080) to view the page.
 You should see `Hello world from Docker!`.

-5. In the terminal, press ctrl+c to stop the container.
+5. In the terminal, press CTRL+C to stop the container.

 6. Sign in to Docker Desktop.
 You must be signed in before pushing an image to Docker Hub.